“I say, La la la la la la la la. Will you call my name? As you walk on by.”

 Rock Candy Jalapenos

 Cut a 6-inch piece of baguette and split lengthwise.
 Spread the mayo on each side inside.
-Place a few slices of cucumber, then tofu, then some do chua, and finish with a few jalapenos.
-Eat with your left hand while defiantly stabbing your fist clenched right hand skyward.
+Place a few slices of cucumber, then tofu, some do chua, and finish with a few jalapenos.
+Eat with your left hand while defiantly stabbing your fist-clenched right hand skyward.